saloni-nd/scientific-discovery/vaccination_timeline/README.md

 ### Contact me about errors, revisions, or collaborating

-If you'd like to add to this dataset, or point out an error, get in touch here or by email (saloni@ourworldindata.org).
+If you'd like to add to this dataset, or point out an error, get in touch here or by email (saloni@scientificdiscovery.dev).

+### Update log

+2025-01-21: Added hepatitis E vaccine (2011)
+2024-05-09: Fixed pathogen for tick-borne encephalitis (bacteria -> virus)